awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 1. Choose **Deploy**\.

-1. If you entered an email address in the AdminEmail stack parameter, an Amazon SNS subscription email is sent to that email address to confirm that you'd like to subscribe to the Amazon SNS topic that you specified in the **MarketplaceSubscriptionTopicProductCode** setting\.
+1. If you entered an email address in the **AdminEmail** stack parameter, an Amazon SNS subscription email is sent to that email address\.
+This email confirms your subscription to the Amazon SNS topic that you specified in the **MarketplaceSubscriptionTopicProductCode** setting\.

 **To download and deploy the serverless developer portal using AWS SAM**

 1. Ensure that you have the latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/) and [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) installed and configured\.

-1. Download or clone the [API Gateway Serverless Developer Portal](https://github.com/awslabs/aws-api-gateway-developer-portal) repository to a local directory\.
+1. Download or clone the [API Gateway Serverless Developer Portal](https://github.com/awslabs/aws-api-gateway-developer-portal) repository\.

-1. Ensure that you have a privately accessible Amazon S3 bucket to upload zipped Lambda functions into\.
+1. Ensure that you have a private Amazon S3 bucket where you can upload the zipped Lambda functions\.
 If you don't have one, you can create one using the Amazon S3 console or CLI\.

    In the AWS SAM CLI, run the following command from the project root, replacing `{your-lambda-artifacts-bucket-name}` with the name of your Amazon S3 bucket:

    ```
-   sam package --template-file ./cloudformation/template.yaml --output-template-file ./cloudformation/packaged.yaml --s3-bucket {your-lambda-artifacts-bucket-name}
+   sam package --template-file ./cloudformation/template.yaml \
+       --output-template-file ./cloudformation/packaged.yaml \
+       --s3-bucket {your-lambda-artifacts-bucket-name}
    ```

 1. For this step, see [Developer portal settings](#apigateway-developer-portal-settings) for more information about parameters \(such as `CognitoDomainNameOrPrefix`\) that follow `--parameter-overrides`\.
 **Note**
-Ensure that you have a privately accessible Amazon S3 bucket to upload the AWS SAM template into\. \(AWS CloudFormation reads the template from the bucket to deploy the developer portal\.\) This can be the same bucket that you specified in the previous step for uploading the zipped Lambda functions\.
+Ensure that you have a private Amazon S3 bucket where you can upload the AWS SAM template\. \(AWS CloudFormation reads the template from the bucket to deploy the developer portal\.\) This can be the same bucket that you specified in the previous step for uploading the zipped Lambda functions\.

    Run the following command from the project root, replacing:
    + `{your-template-bucket-name}` with the name of your Amazon S3 bucket\.